asabya/go-udemy-dl/README.md

 # go-udemy-dl

-Go Udemy Downloader is another udemy downloader written in go for porsonal offline use.
+Go Udemy Downloader is another udemy downloader written in go for personal offline use.

 # Install